 We are also proud to work with grass roots charities throughout Mexico, Central and Latin America through our partnership with the LATA Foundation, and have previously supported a number of charities at home including End Youth Homelessness, Women’s Aid and Orchid Male Cancer charity.

 Of course we take the same care of our people – our most important ingredient.
 Our outstanding training and development is way above the industry standard and backed up by our our rankings; #26 on the Sunday Times Best Companies to Work for 2019 list and #11 on Glassdoor's Best Places to Work 2020.

 We work hard to ensure our menu is fully inclusive with a choice of halal and non-halal dishes, gluten free dishes and a separate vegetarian and vegan menu.
-Our chicken (excluding kids Chicken bites), lamb & duck are halal in all of our branches, other meats are not halal including beef and chorizo.
+Our chicken, lamb & goat are halal in all of our branches, other meats are not halal including beef and chorizo.
 All halal poultry and meat is pre-stunned in line with EU guidelines and our commitment to animal welfare.